Depletion Calculations in OpenMC

 Introduction to Depletion

-Building on our knowledge of materials and transport physics, depletion calculations allow us to track how material compositions change over time due to nuclear reactions.
-This is essential for:
+Depletion calculations track how material compositions change over time due to nuclear reactions.
+Applications include:

 Applications